Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 Can we invite you to contribute a chapter to a book?

 I am very sorry, but I do not write book chapters any more because their value and impact is questionable (at least in my field).
 I am also not positively impressed by the way publishers treat authors of book chapters.
 I disseminate my research through preprints, peer-reviewed articles (and possibly single author books in the future).

 Can I ask you to review a paper or grant proposal?

-I am happy to review one paper or grant proposal per week.
+I can usually accommodate the review of one paper or grant proposal per week.
 Should your request arrive when I am over quota, please forgive me that I will have to decline.

-Where can I find a list of the courses you teach?
+Where can I find the courses you teach?